El-Turkco/IDOR-Insecure-direct-object-referanse-/README.md

 IDOR vulnerability simulation with nodeJs

-Insecure Direct Object References (IDOR) zafiyeti bir saldırganın hedef web uygulamasında yetkisiz erişim elde etmesine ve eylemler gerçekleştirmesine olanak tanıyan bir web uygulama zafiyetidir.
+Insecure Direct Object References (IDOR) vulnerability is a web application vulnerability that allows an attacker to gain unauthorized access and perform actions on a target web application.

-Örneğin bir kullanıcının paylaştı bir resmi veya bir post'tu onun yetkisi olmadan.
-Silebilirseniz bu bir Insucere direct object referanse kısaca IDOR güvenlik açığı sömürmüş olacaksınız.
+For example, a user shared an image or a post without his or her authorization.
+If you can delete it, this is an Insucere direct object reference, in short, you will be exploiting the IDOR vulnerability.

-Kendi yaptığım projede ise bu güvenilk açğını barındıran bir web uygulaması tasarladım.
+In my own project, I designed a web application that contains this vulnerability.

 Application architecture